turtuk-village

 • Zaildar Royal Garden Turtuk: This campsite is a great place to stay with super friendly and helpful staff.
 Hussaini and his team make sure you feel right at home.
 The food is always fresh and tasty, and the rooms are clean and comfy.
 They also organize treks and village tours, so there’s always something fun to do!

-• The Stone Palace Turtuk: This hotel sits on a hill, so getting there means climbing some steep stairs—but the view is totally worth it!
+• The Stone Palace Turtuk: One of the best hotels in Ladakh, this property sits on a hill, so getting there means climbing some steep stairs—but the view is totally worth it!
 The owner is very welcoming and even helps carry luggage.
 The food is simple but made with fresh farm ingredients and tastes amazing.
 Plus, the owner shares interesting stories about the village and takes guests around local spots.

 • Turtuk Holiday Resort: A peaceful resort surrounded by nature, with spacious rooms and delicious food.
 Their Balti lunch with a local family is a must-try!
 The staff is very caring and makes sure guests have a great experience.